-In the event that you or your family are concerned about a loved one who could use medication assistance, Hired Hands Home Care can help relieve that concern.
+In the event that you or your family are concerned about a loved one who could use medication assistance or help understanding the health risks of ibuprofen and naproxen, Hired Hands Home Care can help.
 Our nurse-supervised care team can provide medication reminders to ensure seniors are taking both OTC popular pain relievers and physician prescribed medications as recommended.
 Additionally, our trained care staff can immediately report any medication side effects to both family members and the senior’s physicians.

-To learn more about our award-winning elder care in Pleasanton and the surrounding communities, contact the Hired Hands Homecare experts at (866) 940-4343, or complete our online inquiry form.
+To learn more about our Walnut Creek in home care and the nearby areas we serve, contact the Hired Hands Homecare experts at (866) 940-4343, or complete our online inquiry form.
 We look forward to learning more about how we can help you and your senior loved one.